 Con: Requires persistent subscription

-While it’s great that you can unlock Skillshare’s entire library with a single monthly subscription, this payment scheme also means that you lose access when you stop paying.
+While it’s great that you can unlock Skillshare’s entire library with a single yearly subscription, this payment scheme also means that you lose access when you stop paying.

 Other options, like Domestika and Udemy, allow you to purchase courses individually and keep them forever.
 The fact that Skillshare doesn’t offer this means you can’t go back and rewatch courses you liked unless you keep paying.